-{\In Knot41 := \"O1-O2-U1-U2-O3-O4-U3-U4-\"; vKh[GausstoCD[Knot41]]} \begingroup\Out q^3 + q^5 + 2 q^4 t + q^5 t^2 + 2 q^8 t^2 + q^7 t^3\\ + q^9 t^3 + q^11 t^4]\endgroup 2mm The output of this v-knot and the output for the mirror of the virtual trefoil is pictured in the figures \ref{figure5-1},\ref{figure5-2}.
-In these pictures the quantum grade is on the y-axis and the homology grade is on the x-axis.
+{\In Knot41 := "O1-O2-U1-U2-O3-O4-U3-U4-"; vKh[GausstoCD[Knot41]]} \begingroup\Out q^3 + q^5 + 2 q^4 t + q^5 t^2 + 2 q^8 t^2 + q^7 t^3\\ + q^9 t^3 + q^11 t^4]\endgroup 2mm The output of this v-knot and of the mirror of the virtual trefoil is shown in the Fig.~\ref{figure-calc1}.
+In these pictures the quantum degree is on the y-axis and the homology degree on the x-axis.